📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 Include failure costs

-Not every batch succeeds.
-Cheese can become too sour, butter won't bind.
+Not every batch turns out perfect.
+Cheese can become too sour, butter won't bind properly.
 Add 5-15% failure costs on top of your cost price:

 Final cost price = Basic costs × (1 + failure percentage)